 Why doesn't Kinder simply check the financials, salaries and overhead costs of charitable organisations to get a good impression on their performance?
 We do check them!
 But we dig deeper, because salaries and overhead costs alone are simply not a good enough indicator of how effective an organisation is.

 For instance, imagine you can donate to charity A or B, where A has no overhead thanks to sponsorships and volunteering and B has an overhead of 40%.
 A looks better, right?
 But what if we told you that A hands out medicine that only suppresses the symptoms while B distributes an actual cure?

+Has all this vetting of charitable organisations not already been done before?
 All of this combined into one epic world-improving machine?
 In a nutshell, no. Other vetting frameworks often focus only on efficiency not considering important parameters like the cost-effectiveness of interventions.
 Others, like the one employed by GiveWell, assess organizations to find only the few most effective ones, not leaving much room to choose.